Skip To Main Content

 “This year is my first time ever having Ms. Christensen and she is truly amazing.
 She is so patient with students and I can say that with assertiveness and personal experience.
 She is always positive and excited to teach every day.
 Her lessons and lectures are always interactive to keep us engaged.
 Overall she is such a great person and anyone who has had her as a teacher is truly lucky to have such a caring teacher like her.”
 Azuba C.

-PV-TEC Programs
+PV-TEC Logo

 Check out this video of Pocatello/Chubbuck School District's PV-TEC Programs.
 The video gives you an glimpse of some of the excellent technical programs that are available to the students in the district.